 Capacity Changes Since 2020

-Since 2020, more than half of organizations (53%) reported that their number of staff has changed, while nearly half (47%) reported that the reach of their programs or services has changed, and just slightly fewer (45%) reported that their staff compensation has changed (Table XX).
+Over three quarters of organizations reported at least one organizational change since 2020 (only 23% said none of the listed organizational changes).
+The most common shifts were in the number of staff (53%), reach of their programs or services (47%), and staff compensation (45%) (Table XX).

+Figure 12.
+Organizational changes since 2020

-12Table XX shows that these changes were net gains for the majority of organizations.
+Figure 12 shows that these changes were net gains for the majority of organizations.
 Three-quarters reported that staff compensation and the reach of programs or services have increased (77% and 75% respectively).
-Staffing numbers were somewhat more split, with two (66%) reporting that staffing numbers have increased while one-third (33%) reported that their staff had shrunk since 2020.
+Staffing numbers were somewhat more split, with two-thirds (66%) reporting that staffing numbers have increased while one-third (33%) reported that their staff had shrunk since 2020.